AntonSheinin/Blog/README.md

 |POST    |/create-like/{post_pk}  |Create like (url to fill: post_pk)                                                   |
 |DELETE  |/likes/{like_pk}        |Delete like (url to fill: like_pk)                                                   |

+## Notes
-**Note 1** endpoint "/login" should be used from "Authorize" button in Swagger UI **NOTE 2** pk's (primary keys) are generated automatically by Redis OM when creating entities
+1. Endpoint "/login" should be used from "Authorize" button in Swagger UI
+2. Pk's (primary keys) are generated automatically by Redis OM when creating entities